John Sykes (politician)

 John David Sykes (born 24 August 1956) was a British Conservative politician.

 Parliamentary career

 Sykes contested Sheffield Hillsborough at the 1987 general election, being beaten into third place.

-He was Member of Parliament (MP) for Scarborough from 1992 to 1997.
-Following boundary changes at the 1997 general election, Sykes contested the redrawn seat of Scarborough and Whitby, but lost to the Labour candidate Lawrie Quinn by 5,124 votes.
-He re-fought the seat in 2001 but was again beaten by Quinn.
+He was the Member of Parliament (MP) for Scarborough from 1992 to 1997.
+Following boundary changes at the 1997 general election, Sykes contested the redrawn seat of Scarborough and Whitby, but lost to the Labour candidate, Lawrie Quinn, by 5,124 votes.
+He re-fought the seat in 2001, but was again beaten by Quinn.